 He held my gaze and nodded.

 Well, I’ll be damned.
-Jakob was airborne, like me, only from a special operations army helicopter regiment that flew into enemy territory at night, low and fast.
+Jakob was airborne, like me, only from a special operations Army helicopter regiment that flew into enemy territory at night, low and fast.
 I was stationed with a unit of Night Stalkers in Syria.
 They were some of the craziest motherfuckers in spec-ops.
 And that was saying something.

 It didn’t make me instantly trust him, but I no longer worried I’d have to shoot him.
-Only 1% of Americans serve their country.
+Only one percent of Americans serve their country.
 It does make you family, in a way, part of a small percentage of the population that’s been joined together with others from all walks of life, ready to fight and die to keep everyone else free.
 The fact that we were both airborne combat meant we belonged to an even smaller group of individuals.
 It was a tight-knit community, and word got around in it.
 If he hurt me, he’d be excised from it like a cancerous growth at best.
-At worst, someone might really do a flyover and drop a belly full of iron onto his head.
+At worst, someone might really do a flyover and drop a bellyful of iron onto his head.

 Something in my face must have given my thoughts away because he straightened and took a step back, hands loose at his sides, waiting.
 I rolled the window up, turned my car off, grabbed my purse, and got out.
 His hands landed on the roof on either side of me, caging me in, and I barely had enough room to turn and face him after shutting my door.

 I stared up at him from inches away.
 A nearby streetlight cast its anemic glow over us, and the dim illumination did nothing to make him look less dangerous.
 His brows shaded his eyes, turning them into twin pools of cerulean.
-Suddenly the nickname The Viking made a whole lot of sense.
+Suddenly the nickname the Viking made a whole lot of sense.
 Shave the sides of his head to the scalp, add a few bloodstains and smear some stylized runes across his skin, and he’d be all set to go terrorize a sixth-century English village.